Compiler-Error/dankAlerts/Readme.md

 **Todo**
 Add more wevtutil.exe queries
-Add support WebCheck support for https://dankAlerts.local/Authorized-Programs.htm
+Add WebCheck support for https://dankAlerts.local/Authorized-Programs.htm

 Add support for Alerts from other systems sent via Base64encoded get requests to a python HTTPS enabled SimpleHTTPServer module.
 This method is used to strickly limit write access between systems.